HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 ### **Donation?**

 If you love this software so much that you would like to buy me a cola, pizza, or anything else - you can make a donation using the button available on my other project's website: [Click here](https://ee2.eu/overview/#donate).
-Please don't forget to mention in the donation message that it's for this fix, so I can spend them for other things than multiplayer servers on that game :)
+Please don't forget to mention in the donation message that it's for this fix, so I can spend it for other things than multiplayer servers for that game :)